dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 to displace one another in the Near East emerged the need to control *sociophilosophical churn*.
 Despite every empire's tendency to project an illusion of unquestionable eternity, every architect of empire knows it is a pyramid scheme of power.
-Controlling the potential for systems of thought to normalize back and forth between material and immaterial conceptions of metaphysics conferred advantages: for those empires whose regional power was secured in foreseeable generations
+Expanding future potential for systems of thought to normalize back and forth between material and immaterial conceptions of metaphysics conferred advantages: for those empires whose regional power was secured in foreseeable generations